shumphrey/rebase_tutorial/README.md

 # ROUTES

-/ - The hom page
+/ - The home page